josdejong/mathjs/docs/getting_started.md

 ### Browser

-Math.js can be loaded as a regular javascript file in the browser:
+Math.js can be loaded as a regular JavaScript file in the browser:

 ```html
 <!DOCTYPE HTML>